The Memorial Update Project

 In 1992, the Manassas City Council formally approved plans for the development of a five-acre archaeological memorial located on the original site of the Manassas Industrial School for Colored Youth (9601 Wellington Road).
 Phase 1 of the Memorial was dedicated in 1995 which included replicated foundations, an information kiosk, and a model of the original campus with parking and gravel walkways.

 The Manassas Industrial School/Jennie Dean Memorial update seeks to encourage more of the community to visit, linger, and learn about Jennie Dean’s rich legacy.
-Phase One of the $350,000 project includes installation of a long-planned bronze statue and a surrounding plaza with enhanced landscaping.
-Local artist Chris Hill’s statue depicts Jennie Dean as the dynamic woman she was, and it will be an impressive focal point of the Memorial.
+Phase One of the project included installation of a long-planned bronze statue and a surrounding plaza with enhanced landscaping.
+Local artist Chris Hill’s statue depicts Jennie Dean as the dynamic woman she was, and it is an impressive focal point of the Memorial.

 Who Was Jennie Dean?